cktlco/crew-chief-autovoicepack/README.md

 - easily replace original CrewChief commentary with fully custom phrases
 - use ANY voice you want: your own, a friend, or celebrity
 - easily import high-quality professional voices from ElevenLabs.io (for free)
-- auto-create multiple varied speech recordings for each phrase
+- multiply the original phrase library with new variations
 - generate voice packs in any language (requires machine/human text translation)
 - fast -- 1-2 hours for ~27,000 audio files (RTX 3090)
 - runs on any hardware, Windows/Mac/Linux, CPU-only or Nvidia GPU
 - elegantly packaged as a ready-to-use Docker image
 - friendly Python code you are encouraged to tweak
-- remove (or introduce!) swear words and regional language quirks
+- remove (or introduce!) swear words, gender assumptions, and regional language quirks

 ## Video demonstration